-We realized the need to overcome geographical barriers and reach out to potential innovators coming from far-flung communities.
-In a country with about 2,000 inhabited islands, it was not enough to tap on our partner NGO networks and have four community labs distributed among the different regions.
+We realized the need to overcome geographical barriers and reach out to potential innovators coming from distant communities.
+In a country with about 2,000 inhabited islands, it was not enough to tap on our partner non-government organizations (NGO) networks and have four community labs distributed among the different regions.
 Having only a two-month window for the call, we wanted to have a wide reach that goes beyond the major cities.
 Instead of conducting only four information sessions nationwide, we conducted 50 sessions.
-Through the help of other NGOs, government, schools and universities, and other networks, we were able to organize information sessions which were participated by more than 800 individuals and groups from communities that are difficult to reach.
+Through the help of other NGOs, government, schools and universities, and other networks, we were able to organize information sessions which were participated by individuals and groups from communities that are difficult to reach.

 First, we modified our proposal format and selection process to be simpler and to focus more on the concepts rather than the technical writing aspect.
 We consciously avoided criteria that clearly favor those with better writing and communication skills.
 Second, we customized our activities and materials to be communicated in local languages.
 This includes translation of proposal formats, offering translation services for proposal submitted in local languages, and conduct of activities in languages best understood by the participants.
 Third, although not part of the original plan, we conducted writing workshops for those who requested more guidance in writing their proposals.
 Fourth, we approached potential applicants and offered individual coaching sessions to be conducted face-to-face or remotely via Skype or mobile phone.
 Fifth, we provided a digital library of learning resource materials for innovators to supplement their proposals.

-Potential innovators with formal education or experience may also need proposal writing support.
+Even potential innovators with formal education or experience may need additional support for ideation phase.
 We originally intended to conduct writing workshops to support the applicants from marginalized communities who have no prior experience in proposal writing and those who would specifically request assistance.
 When we planned these workshops, we asked potential applicants who expressed interest during the information sessions if they would request further guidance and would like to join the writing workshops.
 Contrary to what we expected, there were many applicants from the NGOs and the academe who expressed interest.
-Many participants expressed that they found the writing workshops to be very helpful and even desired to adopt the method for their own proposal writing activities.
+Surprisingly, there were many participants from the academe who expressed that they found the writing workshops to be very helpful and even desired to adopt the method for their own proposal writing activities.

 We realized that we should have compiled and presented a list of existing Disaster Risk Reduction Management (DRRM) products, technology, systems, and services during the ideation phase.
 For the first wave of proposal review, we noticed that there were many ideas that did not seem innovative.
 There were ideas that appeared to be only minimal customizations of relatively new initiatives.
 There were also some ideas that really did not seem innovative but rather emphasized a compelling need for what may be considered as common DRRM services (e.g. hazard mapping and DRRM trainings).
 These observations suggest that both the Consortium members and the innovators should be updated on the existing products, technology, systems, and services that may be regarded as “within the box” of widely implemented DRRM initiatives.
 One possible way of addressing this is to prepare a list of existing or common DRRM initiatives which may aid in exploring ideas that are “out of the box.”
 This is something that we recommended if the ideation phase were to be conducted again.